I missed the fried apple pies, the wraps and the fried fish filet.

 12. Mighty Wings

-McDonald’s usually leaves bone-in chicken to its competitors; however, in 1990, it decided to try something a little different with Mighty Wings.
+McDonald’s usually leaves bone-in chicken to its competitors, but in 1990, it decided to try something a little different with Mighty Wings.
 These crispy bone-in chicken wings were sold in the US until 2003 – and they've returned twice since, though briefly.
 There are a few reasons why McDonald's stopped selling them, including their cost compared with other menu items, and the fact that their spice level was too high for some customers.
 You can find variations on the wings in some countries, including China and South Korea.

 11. Fruit 'n Yogurt Parfait